Amarthgul/HappyDungeonFriends/README.md

 --------------------------------------------------------

+Update 10 May 2021:

-newest update: now can be navigated by mouse and has some on hover effects.
+now can be navigated by mouse and has some on hover effects.

 <img src="https://github.com/Amarthgul/HappyDungeonFriends/blob/main/Content/Screencap/wxh9xyO.png" height="512">